ScratchAddons/website-v2/content/docs/policies/privacy/extension.md

   We don't know how many users have enabled the pause button or turned on light mode.

-- **We never send Scratch account information or extension settings outside of your browser.**
+- **We never send Scratch account information or extension settings outside of your browser without your permission.**

-  Extension settings only leave your device if you've enabled Chrome/Firefox/Edge Sync.
+  Extension settings only leave your device if you've enabled Chrome/Firefox/Edge Sync or when you share your list of enabled addons upon sending a feedback.

 - **By default, the extension only interacts with the Scratch website and this website.**